alex9311/Web-Data-Management/Assignment2/report.md

 Next, we add the PDF upload form to the books_app database.
 This takes two steps.
 First we create the handle_upload document, then add the attachment PHP page to it.
 The reason this was a bit tricky was that when adding an attachment to a document, CouchDB requires the revision number.
 With some hacky shell scripting we were able to pull the revision number of the handle_upload doc from the curl response to the insertion.

 And finally, we unzip the books-json package, insert all books, and clean up the json files afterwards.
 This complete process leaves us a CouchDB setup that is completely ready for our application!

-######Using the Log to see ModificationsWe ran into a lot of problems trying to implement this last part of the assignment.
+######Using the Log to see Modifications
+We ran into a lot of problems trying to implement this last part of the assignment.
 While we were able to see the logs on our local filesystem, we did not find a way to query CouchDB for the logs and get them back in a format to present to the user.
 The one thing we found was doing a GET request on `http://127.0.0.1:5984/_log` which dumps out the last few items in the log.
 However, this was not enough to build the functionality requested.

+After some further investigation we found the 'http://127.0.0.1:5984/books/_changes' that can be used to query the changes made to the database.
+By adding the decending=true parameter and selecting the top 10 we had an initial implementation for browsing the changes that where made recently.
+Lastly we selected the last 10 changes and show those to the user.

+The next step is to enable the user to specify what kind of documents the user wants to see.
+For this the filter functionality can be used.
+However currently it is unclear how this is done.